stephenverderame/cpp_book/src/oop/inheritance.md

  class D : public B, public C {};
 ```

- It's good to know these features exist.
-But the best method for dealing with these problems is to not create them in the first place.
+ It's good to know these features exist, but the best method for dealing with these problems is to not create them in the first place.
  Multiple inheritance should be used mainly for representing subtypes of multiple distinct interfaces.

  ## Final

  You can use the `final` keyword to declare a function to be the final overrider.
-Subclasses of the class where the method was declared `final` will no longer be able to override it. `final` should be used sparingly.
+Subclasses of the class where the method was declared `final` will no longer be able to override it.
+ `final` should be used sparingly.

  ```C++
 class Base {